Village in the Third District, Gürtelbogen

 The 320-metre-long Gürtelbogen (Gürtel or ring-road arc) is the address, noise barrier and urban centre for the “Village in the Third District”.
 The facade along the internal Quartierstrasse or District Street (used as a shared space) is intended as a sequence of shops and service businesses that is as continuous as possible.
 Above these ramps a wide staircase accesses the roof garden of the Gürtelbogen.

 The facade to the Gürtel and to the south is intended to convey the innovative character of this quarter to the outside world.
 The long curve made by the building, which is registered above all by motorists, is defined by three horizontal bands: at pedestrian level a vertical layer of climbing plants; at first floor level, which is the most clearly visible, a screen for advertising and display purposes; and, as the roof edge, a photovoltaic power plant that is inclined to optimize solar incidence.

-The completely prefabricated primary structure is made up of extensively used timber building elements (beams, floor slabs, walls) in combination with prefabricated spun concrete columns and prefabricated concrete cores for the vertical circulation.
+The completely prefabricated primary structure is made up of extensively used timber building elements (beams, floor slabs, walls).

 All in all, the aim is to make a contemporary building that focuses on the use of ecological materials, the exploitation of solar energy (the photovoltaic plant completely covers the building’s energy needs), and on improving the climate through surfaces covered by planting.

 The main axes of the loadbearing structure are at 10.40 metre centres (four carparking spaces in the garage) and allow a minimal rental unit of c.
 80 m2 with a width of 5 m.
 In the long direction, as the cores are placed on an external wall there are no major restrictions or interruptions to the units.